 For new clinics especially, that usually means fewer communication gaps, better consistency in after-sales coordination, and a more practical path when planning a phased equipment rollout.

-Its current equipment range includes facial machines such as hydrofacial, HIFU, RF microneedling, mesotherapy, FR, and PDT systems, along with slimming devices, laser beauty machines, and custom beauty machine development.
+Its current equipment range includes facial machines such as hydrofacial, HIFU, Micro-aiguilletage RF, mesotherapy, FR, and PDT systems, along with slimming devices, laser beauty machines, and custom beauty machine development.
 For clinic owners who want to compare starter equipment packages and then scale into broader device categories later, that kind of manufacturing scope can be useful.

 Starting a beauty clinic is not about buying the biggest machine package your budget can tolerate.
-It is about building a clinic that can deliver treatments safely, consistently, and profitably.
+It is about building a clinic that can deliver treatments safely, consistently, et de manière rentable.

 If I were advising a new owner, I would start with the machines that improve consultations, drive repeat visits, and keep the treatment workflow manageable.
 Then I would expand into more advanced systems only when the team, protocols, and business model are ready.